 I’m serious, stop reading for a second, close your eyes and take a moment to really envision what makes you happy?
 Do you think being famous is the answer?
 Having an endless pot of gold so as to never have to worry about being able to pay the bills again?
 Maybe its some form of religion?
 Maybe it’s your looks and longing for the days when you were younger?

-You see, I personally do not believe that any of those, in human terms, make you happy.
+You see, I personally do not believe that any of those make you happy.
 The problem we have today is that our culture has conditioned us to become people of wants and needs.
 In other words, we are taught to make ourselves believe that once we get something, we will be happy.
 That to me is such a huge problem.

 As a society we are teaching our kids and deeply rooting in them with this thinking of “get what you want, then you’ll be happy.”
 Be honest, you have the same thinking, no?

 Let me explain why I believe that’s wrong and what you should really focus on to be happy.
-I’m not saying that I’m smarter then philosophers debating the issue for years, but having watched my kids over the past year I really am convinced that the answer is so simple.
-Authentic, continuous and everlasting happiness is really easily reachable.
+As previously mentioned, I’m not saying that I’m smarter then philosophers debating the issue for years, but having watched my kids over the past years I really am convinced that the answer is so simple.
+Authentic, continuous, and everlasting happiness is really easily reachable.
 The problem we as a society have is that despite us knowing the answer, we still seek happiness elsewhere because it fills the void quicker for that one specific moment.